No, daylight saving time isn’t permanent yet in the United States, but it could be

 Rubio said states and territories that currently remain on year-round standard time would continue to do so if the Sunshine Protection Act is passed into law.

 The U.S. hasn’t always had set rules for daylight saving time.
-When World War I ended in 1945, the law instating national daylight saving time was repealed so states could establish their own standard time, according to the Department of Defense (DOD).
+When World War II ended in 1945, a law instating national daylight saving time was repealed so states could establish their own standard time, according to the Department of Defense (DOD).

 The lack of rules for daylight saving time led to “confusion for the transportation and broadcast industries,” the DOD said, leading Congress to pass the Uniform Time Act in 1966.
 The act established a national standard time and daylight saving time from the last Sunday in April to the last Sunday in October.